It’s The Crypto Drainers Rave! – This is How To Protect Your Wallets

 What are Crypto Drainers?

-Crypto Drainers or Sweepers are dangerous smart contracts that can easily clean out a cryptocurrency wallet of the funds in it.
+Crypto Drainers or Sweepers are dangerous smart contracts that can easily clean out a cryptocurrency wallet of its funds.

 It is a perfect tool for phishing scams.